chericito/mobohubb-docs/docs/SITE ADMINISTRATION/site-management.md

 ***

 **That’s it!** You’ve now explored the **Site Information**, **Site Branding**, and **Mobile Configuration** sections within **Site Management**, giving you a complete overview of how to set up and tailor each site in **mobohubb** to fit your organization’s needs.

-## Subscription Types & Site Creation

-* **Legacy Subscriptions**: Must request new site creation through mobohubb support.
-* **New Subscriptions**: The number of sites you can manage is based on how many mobile app users you have.

-Site management helps **onboard staff** and **segment data** across multiple locations, improving organizational structure and efficiency.